 - Students can updated or change their emergency contact person and/or contact information by contacting the Registrar or by logging into their WebAdvisor Account (wa.juilliard.edu).

-- All Students: If a student is determined to be missing, the School will notify the appropriate law enforcement agency no later than 24 hours after the determination has been made by the dean of student affairs, unless the local law enforcement agency was the entity that made the determination that the student is missing.
+- All Students: If a student is determined to be missing, the School will notify the appropriate law enforcement agency no later than 24 hours after the determination has been made by the dean of student development, unless the local law enforcement agency was the entity that made the determination that the student is missing.

 - Students contact information will be registered confidentially and will be accessible only to authorized campus officials.